 The liposuction consultation

 The initial office visit usually takes about 1½ hours.
-After listening to and examining the patient, Dr. Kunkel customizes a treatment plan unique to that person.
-While many patients are great candidates for this procedure, some may achieve better results from other procedures like a tummy tuck.
-Dr. Kunkel will not try to sell liposuction to you.
+You will have a lot of direct interaction with Dr. Kunkel.
+After examining you and listening to what you hope to achieve, a custom tailored treatment plan is made.
+Dr. Kunkel will not try to sell liposuction or some other procedure to you.
 He will help you understand what you need to know.

 Dr. Kunkel performs liposuction in an outpatient surgery center or hospital.
-The patient is put to sleep under the direction of an anesthesiologist (general anesthesia).
-The procedure may take from one to three hours, depending on the amount of fat being removed and the number of areas being treated.
+You are put to sleep under the direction of an anesthesiologist (general anesthesia) for optimal comfort.
+The procedure usually takes from one to three hours, depending on the amount of fat being removed and the number of areas being treated.

 Liposuction begins with injection of a saline (salt water) combined with a local anesthetic (lidocaine) and adrenaline (epinephrine) into the areas being treated.
 This is known as tumescent technique.
 Almost all liposuction is performed using tumescent technique.